 The midsole sculpting is also new and signals that Brooks is working on making its shoes look sleeker and faster, likely trying to appeal to a young demographic while hoping they don’t alienate longtime fans.
 The new sculpting looks good and still looks Brooks-y while bringing some pizazz to the table.

-And finally, the upper still brings that plush feel of a Brooks Glycerin but used an engineered double jacquard knit upper in place of last year’s engineered warp knit upper.
+And finally, the upper still brings that plush feel of a Brooks Glycerin but uses an engineered double jacquard knit upper in place of last year’s engineered warp knit upper.
 Though Brooks talks about it being different, it’s similar to last year’s fit and feel in practice.

-How did the Brooks Glycerin 22 perform?
+How did the Brooks Glycerin 22 perform for Drew?

-“Feels a lot like last year” is probably my headline for the Brooks Glycerin 22.
+Drew: “Feels a lot like last year” is probably my headline for the Brooks Glycerin 22.
 The midsole is a little bouncier in the forefoot thanks to the DNA Tuned cushion, but heel and midfoot strikes offer lots of protection and some squish (but not too much).
 And this is all done without any extra foam underfoot versus last year’s Glycerin 21…which is what many brands resort to in order to add that extra squish.

 Below the new midsole, the outsole feels pretty much the same in terms of traction in various conditions.
 I did see wear accumulating quickly in my high wear areas, so long-term durability looks to be less than the Glycerin 21 and Glycerin 20.
 There is still enough rubber to last a long while, but topping 400 miles may not be in the cards for this year’s model.